 Still need help deciding which bank reviews & deals is better?
 Read the in-depth reviews below.
 You may also be interested in comparing First Citizens Bank or Chase.

-In short: Bank of America's customer service is noteworthy.
+In short: Bank of America's checking and customer service are noteworthy.

 Articles on First Citizens Bank